keboola/connection-docs/components/extractors/other/aws-cur-reports/index.md

 - Categories are separated by `__`. e.g.`bill/BillingPeriodEndDate` is converted to `bill__billingPeriodEndDate`
 - Any characters that are not alphanumeric or `_` underscores are replaced by underscore.
 E.g. `resourceTags/user:owner` is converted to `resourceTags__user_owner`
-- The KBC Storage is case insesitive so the above may lead to duplicate names.
+- The KBC Storage is case insensitive so the above may lead to duplicate names.
 In such case the names are deduplicated by adding an index. e.g `resourceTags/user:name` and `resourceTags/user:Name` lead to `resourceTags__user_Name` and `resourcetags__user_name_1` columns respectively